How To Improve Your Food Photography Composition

 10. Leading Lines & Shapes

-Leading lines and shapes will help guide people’s eye in your composition.
+Leading lines and shapes will help guide people’s eye within your composition.
 It can be fun to play with the placement of lines and shapes in your composition to see how different patterns and placements can affect the image.
 You can create lines with silverware, linens and sometimes even with the food itself.
 Consider repeating patterns and mixing and matching your shapes too.

 See some examples below of how you can use shapes and lines in your composition.